Frequently Asked Questions by Parents

 What do I do if my child has health issues?

-Parents are requested to provide a health questionnaire for their child once the camp has been confirmed.
+Parents are requested to provide a health questionnaire for their child before the start of camp.

 Healthcare professionals are available 24/7 on campus.
 They are qualified to give first aid and deal with minor ailments.
-They are in regular contact with local doctors, will set up medical appointments and ensure that the children take their medication.
+They are in regular contact with local doctors and ensure that the children take their medication.
 Any prescribed medication is kept and administered by the nurse; self-medication is not allowed.

-Our staff are vigilant with regard to the school rules on the personal hygiene of each child such as taking a shower daily, brushing teeth and wearing appropriate clothing.
+Our staff are vigilant regarding to the school rules on the personal hygiene of each child such as taking a shower daily, brushing teeth and wearing appropriate clothing.

 A final note…